eclipse-qrisp/Qrisp/documentation/source/reference/Jasp/Jaspr.rst

         h:QuantumCircuit i:bool[] = measure g f
     in (h, d, i) }

-The line starting with ``g:`` describes how an :ref:`Operation` can be plugged into a jaspr: The first argument is always a ``QuantumCircuit``, and the following arguments are ``Qubit`` objects.
+The line starting with ``g:`` describes how an :ref:`Operation` can be plugged into a Jaspr: The first argument is always a ``QuantumCircuit``, and the following arguments are ``Qubit`` objects.
 With this kind of structure, jasp is very close to how quantum computations are modelled mathematically: As a unitary that is applied to a tensor on certain indices.
 Indeed you can view the defined object as precisely that (if it helps you programming/understanding): ``QuantumCircuit`` objects represent tensors, ``Qubit`` object represent integer indices and ``QubitArray`` object represent arrays of indices.

 The ``measure`` primitive takes a special role here: Compared to the other quantum operations, it not only returns a new ``QuantumCircuit`` but also a boolean value (the measurement outcome).
 It is also possible to call the ``measure`` on a ``QubitArray``: